AI for Enterprise. Definition, Use Cases, and Benefits

 In the near future, AI will no longer be just a supporting tool used to automate single tasks.
 Enterprises will incorporate AI models into their core operations to drive efficiency and growth.
 AI will continue to automate increasingly more complex workflows across all departments, streamlining end-to-end business workflows.

-On the other hand, organizations that do not recognize the importance of AI technology, may fall behind and struggle to remain competitive.
+Organizations that do not recognize the importance of AI technology may fall behind and struggle to remain competitive.

 Gen-AI-empowered business applications development

 By 2028, Gartner predicts that 80% of GenAI-based business applications will be developed using existing enterprise data management platforms.
 Leveraging existing infrastructure will reduce complexity and cut implementation time by 50%.
-Enterprises will increasingly utilize their own data assets to develop AI applications.
+Organizations will increasingly utilize their own data assets to develop enterprise AI applications with tools such as coding agents from Creatio.

 For example, according to Vivek Mishra, a senior member of the professional association IEEE, in the future, gen AI tools will be trained on financial firms' data to help its investors choose investments or on unique company’s processes to create an agent to coach employees on workflows.